Running as a Standalone Process

 --local-response-templating: Enable rendering of response definitions using Handlebars templates for specific stub mappings.

 --max-template-cache-entries: Set the maximum number of compiled template fragments to cache.
 Only has any effect when response templating is enabled.
-Defaults to no limit.
+As of WireMock 3.7.0, this defaults to 1000 cache entries.
+Before WireMock 3.7.0 the default was unlimited.

 --use-chunked-encoding: Set the policy for sending responses with Transfer-Encoding: chunked.
 Valid values are always, never and body_file.
 The last of these will cause chunked encoding to be used only when a stub defines its response body from a file.